The History Team

 Autumn Term – Imperial War Museum, London.
 A day visit to the greatest collection of First and Second World War artefacts in the country, and a chance to step back in time in the Trench and Blitz experiences.

-Spring Term – The Somme, Flanders.
+Summer Term – The Somme, Flanders.
 A 3 day residential visit to France and Belgium taking in the sites of one of the bloodiest battles ever fought, the Battle of the Somme, as well as some of the memorial and grave sites.

 Curriculum – Key Stage 4